Looking At Newmont's Recent Unusual Options Activity

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Jefferies has decided to maintain their Buy rating on Newmont, which currently sits at a price target of $63. * An analyst from UBS persists with their Buy rating on Newmont, maintaining a target price of $67.
+Click here for access. * An analyst from Scotiabank has revised its rating downward to Sector Perform, adjusting the price target to $55. * Maintaining their stance, an analyst from RBC Capital continues to hold a Sector Perform rating for Newmont, targeting a price of $53. * An analyst from Raymond James has decided to maintain their Outperform rating on Newmont, which currently sits at a price target of $66. * Maintaining their stance, an analyst from Jefferies continues to hold a Buy rating for Newmont, targeting a price of $63. * Maintaining their stance, an analyst from UBS continues to hold a Buy rating for Newmont, targeting a price of $67.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Newmont options trades with real-time alerts from Benzinga Pro.